 I also asked her what was her order and where did her flight originated from.
 She was talking in Italian, and I was trying to catch some words I could understand.
 She mentioned something about a 'miraculous medal', which must be her order, and she said she just flew in from Kerala (which was in India).

-As we were talking, she opened her hand-carry, a black bag, and took out a small, rectangular plastic case.
+As we were talking, she opened her black bag and took out a small, rectangular plastic case.
 She gave it to me.
 I realized it was a rosary!
 I immediately blurted, "Molto grazie, Sister.
 Oi sono felice!"
 (Thank you.
 I am very happy!).

 I opened the case and held the blue rosary.
 I immediately thought that this was her own rosary, which she was giving to me, a stranger!
 And if she had used this in her prayers, this rosary must have been blessed already!
 A blessed gift!
 And I hadn't even set foot in Rome yet!

 Then the announcement came.
 They were now accepting passengers with seats at the back rows, and I had to go ahead.
 The rows where Sister Beneditta was assigned weren't called yet.
 So, I put the the blue rosary back in its case and put it in my bag and rose.
 I thanked her again and left.